Tomaszów Mazowiecki: History

-Tomaszów Mazowiecki was formed in 1788 in the Crown of the Kingdom of Poland by owner these lands – Tomasz Ostrowski based on local supply of the iron ore.
+Tomaszów Mazowiecki was founded in 1788 by Count Tomasz Adam Ostrowski when iron ore was discovered there.
 Ostrowski invited the first miners and metallurgists from the Old-Polish Industrial Region.
 The settlement fell into the Prussian Partition in 1793 during the Second Partition of Poland.
 In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw, and since 1815 it was located in the Russian Partition.
 The metal industry was expanded around 1820.
 Tomaszów received city rights in 1830 during the Polish November Uprising against the Russian Empire.
 The first weavers came to Tomaszów from Zgorzelec.
 The first Lutheran church was established in 1823.
 In 1825, Antoni Ostrowski transferred from the village of Tobiasze to Tomaszów a Catholic parish with the church of St. Wenceslas – Duke of Bohemia, which was located at Wieczność St., in the area of the first Catholic cemetery (nowadays Słowackiego St).
 In 1831 Qahal was founded.
 During the January Uprising, on July 12 and September 1, 1863, clashes between Polish insurgents and Russian soldiers took place.
 From 1867, it was administratively located in the Piotrków Governorate.

 During World War I, Tomaszów was occupied by Germany, which policies led to poverty and hunger among the population.
 During the war, local Poles organized secret resistance in the town, including the Polish Military Organisation.
 After the war, on November 11, 1918, Poland regained independence, and the Poles disarmed German troops, who afterwards left the town.
 In mid-November 1918, the town's first Polish military unit was organized.
 Within interwar Poland, the Polish Army was stationed in the town, and it administratively belonged to the Łódź Voivodeship.
 By 1931 the Jewish population of the city grew to 11,310 inhabitants, or about 30% of the general population of Tomaszów.